The American Lady butterfly is found over the southern half as well as the eastern half of the US.

 When a caterpillar prepares to pupate, it hangs in a J from a silk pad it made with silk from its spinnerets.
 Its spinerrets are located underneath its head.
 It hangs in a J position from its anal prolegs.
-The day after it hangs in its J, it will simply wriggle out of its skin to become a chrysalis.
+The day after it hangs in its J, it will simply wriggle out of its cuticle (skin) to become a chrysalis.

 When the caterpillar pupates near green leaves, it will be a fantastic yellow/green iridescent chrysalis.
 The chrysalis shines in the light.

 When the caterpillar pupates near anything dark, it becomes a gray dull chrysalis.